erbieio/erbie/README.md

 ## Environment and Hardware

-Wormholes clients are able to run on consumer-grade computers and do not require any special hardware, such as mining machines.
+Erbie clients are able to run on consumer-grade computers and do not require any special hardware, such as mining machines.
 Therefore, you have more options for deploying the node based on your demands. let us think about running a node on both a local physical machine and a cloud server:

 ### Hardware

-Wormholes clients can run on your computer, laptop, server, or even a single-board computer.
+Erbie clients can run on your computer, laptop, server, or even a single-board computer.
 Although running clients on different devices are possible, it had better use a dedicated machine to enhance its performance and underpin the security, which can minimize the impact on your computer.